callstack/react-native-builder-bob/docs/pages/faq.md

 1. **Aliasing the JavaScript code**

    The JavaScript (or TypeScript) source code is aliased to be used by the example app.
 This makes it so that when you import from `'your-library-name'`, it imports the source code directly and avoids having to rebuild the library for JavaScript only changes.
 We configure several tools to make this work:

-   - [Metro](https://facebook.github.io/metro/) is configured to allow importing from outside of the `example` directory by configuring `watchFolders`, to use the appropriate peer dependencies, and to import source code of the library in the example.
+   - [Metro](https://facebook.github.io/metro/) is configured to allow importing from outside of the `example` directory by configuring `watchFolders`, to use the appropriate peer dependencies, and to resolve the library's custom source condition.
 This configuration exists in the `example/metro.config.js` file.
-   - [TypeScript](https://www.typescriptlang.org/) is configured to use the source code for type checking by using the `paths` property under `compilerOptions`.
+   - [TypeScript](https://www.typescriptlang.org/) is configured to use the source code for type checking with the custom source condition and the `paths` property under `compilerOptions`.
 This configuration exists in the `tsconfig.json` file at the root.

 2. **Linking the native code**